bharatsim/BharatSim/documentation.md

        This is the behaviour that agent exhibit during simulation.
 For ex. let's say, Modeller is modelling a person who is student, then student would have behaviour patterns like going to school, playing with friend. etc.
 Behaviours are executed on every step of the simulation.

+#### Stateful Agent
+Stateful Agents are agents but they follow Finite State Machine (FSM).
+There can be multiple states, with defined state transition.
+An agent can be in only one state at a time.
+   * **enterAction**: This code would be executed only once, when an agent enters a state.
+   * **perTickAction**: This code would be executed for all the ticks the agent is in this particular state.
+   * **addTransition**: Defines what should be next state and then when the transition to the next step happen.
+In case of multiple transitions, the first one to evaluate to true is executed.

 #### Network
 Network is formed when two or more agents are connected with each other.
 For example, persons who stays at same place or goes to same office they will form a network.
 Network has three component Agents, Network And Relation between an Agent and Network.